Environmental Protection Agency (EPA).

 iii.
 Cancer.
 Based on the data summarized in Unit III.A., EPA classified mefenpyr-diethyl as “not likely to be carcinogenic to humans.”
 Therefore, an exposure assessment to evaluate cancer risk is unnecessary for this chemical.

 2. Dietary exposure from drinking water.
 The Agency used screening level water exposure models in the dietary exposure analysis and risk assessment for mefenpyr-diethyl in drinking water.
-These simulation models take into account data on the physical, chemical, and fate/transport characteristics of mefenpyr-diethyl.
+These simulation models take into Start Printed Page 23901account data on the physical, chemical, and fate/transport characteristics of mefenpyr-diethyl.
 Further information regarding EPA drinking water models used in pesticide exposure assessment can be found at http://www.epa.gov/oppefed1/models/water/index.htm.

 Based on the First Index Reservoir Screening Tool (FIRST) and Screening Concentration in Ground Water (SCI-GROW2) models, the estimated drinking water concentrations (EDWCs) of mefenpyr-diethyl for chronic exposures for non-cancer assessments are estimated to be 3 ppb for surface water and 4 ppb for ground water.

 Modeled estimates of drinking water concentrations were directly entered into the dietary exposure model.
 For chronic dietary risk assessment, the water concentration of value 4 ppb was used to assess the contribution to drinking water.

 3. From non-dietary exposure.
 The term “residential exposure” is used in this document to refer to non-occupational, non-dietary exposure (e.g., for lawn and garden pest control, indoor pest control, termiticides, and flea and tick control on pets).
 Mefenpyr-diethyl is not registered for any specific use patterns that would result in residential exposure.